gaurav-panwar/my-resumes/Gaurav_Tech_CV.md

      Developed a system (using C++) to keep track of various data pertaining to aero planes and fighter jets.
      The system can be utilized by various airports, hangars, aircraft carriers or organizations to effectively keep track of the aircrafts available with them or to compare potential new buys.
+**2. Efficiency Optimization of Wireless Sensor Networks**
+     Proposed and Implemented an Optimized version of the LEACH protocol for Wireless Sensor Networks.
+**3. File Comparison and Merging Tool**
+     Developed an application for the Comparison and Merging of Files.

 ## ACADEMIC ACHIEVEMENTS AND AWARDS

 ```
- Awarded ‘ All Round Excellence Award’ (2008-2009) in Class IXth for excellence in all fields (namely
+ Awarded ‘ All Round Excellence Award’ (2008-2009) in Class IXth.
-Academics, Sports and other Co-Curriculars).
  Awarded ‘Certificates of Merit’ in each class for Outstanding Achievement in Academics in School.
  Participated and Won many Debates/Academic competitions at School level.
 ```